emartech/ezlog/README.md

 #### Initializes the Logging library

 Ezlog sets up [Logging](https://github.com/TwP/logging)'s root logger to have an appender that writes to STDOUT.
-Any loggers created by the application will inherit this appender and will thus, write their logs to STDOUT.
+Any loggers created by the application will inherit this appender and will thus write their logs to STDOUT.
 Ezlog also comes with its own log layout, which it uses to output messages sent to the STDOUT appender.
 This layout does several very useful things to make our lives easier: